LawrenceHunt/CV/README.md

 ### Curiosity

 I love picking up a new tool and figuring out how to use it - whether it's a new language, framework or software package.
-I taught msyelf Meteor.js for my final project at Makers Academy, and I'm currently working on a project in Unity.
+I taught msyelf Meteor.js for my final project at Makers Academy, and I'm currently working on a 3D game in Unity.

 ### An Eye for Design and UX